Policies & Guidelines

 Philosophy of Artl@s Bulletin

-The Artl@s Bulletin welcomes submissions from scholars worldwide and at every stage in their career throughout the year.
-Queries regarding possible topics are welcomed, but an expression of interest on the part of the editors is not an assurance of publication.
+If you would like to contribute to the journal with an article or propose a theme for a future issue, please contact the editors Catherine Dossin (cdossin @ purdue.edu) and Béatrice Joyeux-Prunel (beatrice.joyeux-prunel @ unige.ch ).
+We welcome suggestions, ideas, and submissions from scholars worldwide and at every stage in their career.
+However, an expression of interest on the part of the editors is not an assurance of publication.
 Articles considered for publication are subject to blind peer review.
 The review process typically takes 3 to 4 months.

-For more information on the aims and scope of the Artl@s Bulletin, please see the About the Journal page.
+For more information on the Artl@s Bulletin, please see the About the Journal page.

 Who Can Submit?